MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-storage-spaces-direct-deployment.md

    2. Note the domain controller (my-dc for our example) private IP address (10.x.x.x).
 8. Set primary DNS server address on NICs of the cluster node VMs to the my-dc server.
 Select the VM, and then click **Network Interfaces > DNS servers > Custom DNS**.
 Enter the the private IP address you noted above, and then click **Save**.
 9. Create an [Azure storage account to be your cloud witness](https://blogs.msdn.microsoft.com/clustering/2014/11/13/introducing-cloud-witness/).
 (If you use the linked instructions, stop when you get to "Configuring Cloud Witness with Failover Cluster Manager GUI" - we'll do that step below.)
-10. Set up the S2D file server.
+10. Set up the Storage Spaces Direct file server.
 Connect to a node VM, and then run the following Windows PowerShell cmdlets.
    1. Install Failover Clustering Feature and File Server Feature on the two file server cluster node VMs:

       ```powershell